Tyulis/ALYTtool/README.md

 To get the original swizzling of the image, look at the console output if you used bflim.py to convert it, swizzling is the "Swizzle" value (normally 4 or 8).
 If you converted using the following scripts, search your file name in the generated \_extract.log, swizzling is also the 4 or 8 after "Swizzle" value

-To convert all BFLIM files contained in an extracted ALYT file to PNG:

-	python3 alyt-bflim.py <extracted ALYT folder name>

-To convert all BFLIM files contained in an extracted BL file to PNG:

-	python3 bl-bflim.py <extracted BL folder name>

 To convert all BFLIM files contained in a folder:

 	python3 folder-bflim.py <folder>

-bflim.py is a slightly modified version of the [ObsidianX's original](http://www.github.com/ObsidianX/3dstools) to support python3, with various minor changes.
+bflim.py is a slightly modified version of the [ObsidianX's original](http://www.github.com/ObsidianX/3dstools) to support python3, with various minor changes like support of other formats at repacking.

 The bflyt.py script is a tool to convert between BFLYT files and a homemade readable format (TFLYT for Text caFe LaYouT, opposite of Binary caFe LaYouT), editable in a text editor like Notepad++, Gedit...
 It is inspirated by [Diddy 81's BenzinU](https://gbatemp.net/threads/benzinu-release.423171), with support of 3DS format and many fixes and optimisations.

 	python3 bflyt.py [-x | -p] <input file>

 -x: convert from BFLYT to TFLYT
--p: convert from TFLYT to BFLYT (not actually possible, but in a near future)
+-p: convert from TFLYT to BFLYT

+NOTE THAT ACTUALLY, IF YOU REPACK A BFLYT FILE IN AN ALYT FILE, THERE IS SOME ISSUES WITH THE ELEMENT DISPLAYING (or there is not displaying at all...).
+It seems to be an issues with the ALYT sections, research in progress.